Last updated: 4/9/2014

 In our software module, HTTonedt, we take a more fundamental numerical approach by computing a finite-volume (FVM) solution to the transient, one-dimensional heat equation as applied to planar walls, infinite cylinders and spheres -- i.e., the three geometries for which the Heisler Charts are used.
 A single algorithm is used for all three, and there is no need for Bessel or other transcendental functions!
 This module should not be described as an “electronic” Heisler Chart; rather it is a modern, numerical solution for the same problem that allows the user to watch the entire transient process on his or her monitor.

 The user must specify the surface Biot number, the initial temperature distribution, and a completion criterion.
 The latter criteria can be based on the overall elapsed time or the desired temperature at some particular location in the solid (much as with the Heisler charts, one can use two of the non-dimensional centerline temperature, Biot and Fourier number to find the third).
-The initial temperature distribution can be set as uniform (corresponding to the Heisler Charts), or the user may specify an initial (steady) temperature distribution corresponding to uniform volumetric heating.
+The initial temperature distribution can be set as uniform (corresponding to the Heisler Charts), or the user may specify an initial (steady) temperature distribution corresponding to uniform volumetric heating (which is turned off when this transient begins).

 The numerical solution is then performed quickly using the specified time increments, with a bar-chart display of temperature distribution (to emphasize the discretization used in this numerical solution) plotted at the end of each time step.
 The entire transient evolution is presented to the user in animated form.
 The user also has the option of plotting the entire temperature history at predetermined points.
 Unlike the Heisler Charts, which, because they are based on a one-term approximation of the infinite series, are not valid for short transients, this numerical solution may be used for small Fourier numbers (i.e., short time solutions when one might otherwise use the semi-infinite medium solution).
 The module is also applicable for low Biot numbers (where the lumped capacitance model is usually employed); one will simply find that the temperature distribution in the solid is flat.